 Canning, Pickling, Preserving OH MY!

-As the summer draws to a close and harvesting season is upon us; canning, pickling, and preserving season is here too.
-The number one priority when preserving your harvest is the safety of the finished product by destroying any bacteria, and molds that might cause foodborne illnesses, one of them being botulism, caused by a toxin in bacteria.
+As the heat of summer continues and harvest is just around the corner; canning, pickling, and preserving season is here too.
+The number one priority when preserving your harvest is the safety of the finished product by destroying any bacteria, and molds that might cause foodborne illnesses.
+One of them being botulism, caused by a toxin in bacteria.
 The bacteria can grow, especially in improperly processed home-canned foods.

-Have no fear, home-canning foods is still a great way to preserve your harvest.
+Have no fear home-canning foods is still a great way to preserve your harvest.
 It is recommended to use recipes that have been tested and are from reputable sources.
-The National Center for Home Food Preservation, USDA Complete Guide to Home Canning, 2015, So Easy to Preserve, 6th edition, along with the Ball Blue Book Guide to Preserving, 37th ed., 2014, are all great places to start on your canning/preserving journey.
+The National Center for Home Food Preservation, USDA Complete Guide to Home Canning, 2015, So Easy to Preserve, 6th edition, are all great places to start on your canning/preserving journey.
 Another note is any earlier editions of these books are not recommended because science is always changing, and recipes are updated along with the new science.
 If you’re looking for reliable resources online, add EXTENSION to your google search looking for .edu websites to help you find those reliable resources.

 Adjusting your processing time based on the altitude of where you live will ensure your food is preserved safely.
 If you live in Sidney, Savage, or Fairview the altitude is under 2,000 feet, where if you live in Lambert the altitude is over 2,000 feet.
 The altitude of where you live can change the processing times, or if you’re using a pressure canner the lbs. of pressure you will need to process your product.
 These adjustments are made to ensure heat is distributed evenly and for long enough to produce a safe product.